Ghada31-alghamdi/Assigment2/docs/technical-documentation.md

 * Improves UI/UX by providing visual feedback on user interactions.

-## User Feedback on Form Fields
+## User Feedback on Form Fields and Error message

-* Enhanced the Contact Form with input validation and real-time user feedback.
+* Enhanced the Contact Form with input validation and real-time user feedback by displaying propre Error message when data are not fetched.

-* Displays visual cues to indicate correct or incorrect entries.
+* Displays visual cues to indicate correct or incorrect entries in the form using html defulet alltrubute.

 * Ensures better form usability and error prevention.